MNiMORPH/GRLP/README.md

 gh repo clone awickert/GRLP

 # Install it
 # First, navigate to the root grlp directory.
-Then do one or both of:
-pip2 install -e . # Python 2; deprecated :(
+Then use:
-pip install -e . # Python 3; recommended
+pip install -e .

-pip3 install -e . # Python 3; command to explicitly use this version
+# As noted above, you may need to  --break-system-packages or create an
+# environment for this to work.
 ```

-Of course, you may always just download the `grlp` source from here and run it as a local (rather than system-wide installed) module.
+You may always just download the `grlp` source from here and run it as a local (rather than system-wide installed) module.
 But this can be inconvenient when needing to manage the directory of `grlp.py` relative to that of the driver `*.py` file that you are building to create your model run.

 ## Learning how to use GRLP

 ### 1-D river long profile

 For a tutorial run the [Jupyter notebook contained within this package](https://github.com/awickert/GRLP/blob/master/example_1d.ipynb).
 After installing Jupyter on your local machine, navigate to this directory in the terminal and type:
 ```
 jupyter notebook
 ```